okayash/CS3800/README.md

   Another issue I had was experiencing numerous ``pointer to integer ``errors.
 To solve this, I found a command called ``atoi`` to convert argv to int and also ensure that only the first character of the state filter is being captured.

   I also struggled to use ``vi`` properly, as I found it difficult to delete and add text due to it requiring you to frequently change modes.
-  At first, I also had some difficulty understanding how each process entry was being printed, but upon discovery that the bottom for-loop was checking one entry at a time, I found it easier to implement the check for a matching user.
+  Finally, I also initally had some difficulty understanding how each process entry was being printed, but upon discovery that the bottom for-loop was checking one entry at a time, I found it easier to implement the check for a matching user.
 For this, I followed the same format for opt_notty, as I remembered that it was also related to some processes being hidden.

   ## Conclusion